 Momentum Is a Leader’s Best Friend

-As we reach the end of yet another year, the time has come for many, including myself, to pause and reflect on the past year.
-For some, this end-of-year appraisal will be a time of rejoicing over many successes and victories, triumphs and glories, joys and celebrations.
+As we reach the end of yet another year, or another quarter, the time has come for many, including myself, to pause and reflect on the past year/ end of quarter.
+For some, this appraisal will be a time of rejoicing over many successes and victories, triumphs and glories, joys and celebrations.
 If that is you, well done and congratulations are in order!
 I am truly happy for you and applaud your hard work and success.

-For others however, this end-of-year appraisal might be a time of deep introspection over what went wrong, what didn’t work, or why your life or business didn’t go forward as planned.
-It might also be a time where you may or may not border on self-pity or self-loathing as a result of your perceived ‘bad year’.
-In short, it might be a time where you try to gather yourself to toss back this last year and kick-off the new year with what you lacked most in this past year: Momentum.
+For others however, this appraisal might be a time of deep introspection over what went wrong, what didn’t work, or why your life or business didn’t go forward as planned.
+It might also be a time where you may or may not border on self-pity or self-loathing as a result of your perceived ‘bad year’, or 'bad quarter'.
+In short, it might be a time where you try to gather yourself to toss back this last quarter/year and kick-off with what you lacked most: Momentum.

-So, this post if for those among you who, this past year:
+So, this post if for those among you who, this past quarter or year:

 - Worked your butts off

 - Sweat it out day in and day out

 - Reached out to more people than you care to remember in order to build your network

 - Invested time, money, and resources in your endeavors

 - Sent more e-mails, made more phone calls, and offered more ‘freebies’ to potential clients

 - Gave it their all and never looked back…